Explore the complexity of cognitive and social learning processes

 If you’re interested in learning about and carrying out high-quality research into these interactions, you can make a real difference in learning, teaching, and instruction.

-The programme Educational Sciences: Learning in Interaction is recognised as a high quality programme and has been awarded several high ratings by different organisations in the Netherlands.
+Educational Sciences: Learning in Interaction is recognised as a high quality programme and has been awarded several high ratings by different ranking-organisations in the Netherlands.
 The renowned Keuzegids Masters 2018 labelled Educational Sciences: Learning in Interaction as a Top Rated Programme, meaning this Master's scored exceptionally high across judging categories.

 This programme is offered by the Department of Child, Family, and Education Studies, which is part of Utrecht University’s Faculty of Social and Behavioural Sciences.
 The programme is based in the research priority area of Education and Learning, which is embedded in local, national, and international research networks.